 - Other: other issues and PRs

-On registering an issue, write precise explanations on what you want Chainer to be.
+On registering an issue, write precise explanations on how you want Chainer to be.
 Bug reports must include necessary and sufficient conditions to reproduce the bugs.
-Feature requests must include what you want to do (and why you want to do, if needed).
+Feature requests must include what you want to do (and why you want to do, if needed) with Chainer.
 You can contain your thoughts on how to realize it into the feature requests, though what part is most important for discussions.

-If you have a question on usages of Chainer, it is highly recommended to send a post to Chainer User Group instead of the issue tracker.
+If you have a question on usages of Chainer, it is highly recommended to send a post to StackOverflow or Chainer User Group instead of the issue tracker.
 The issue tracker is not a place to share knowledge on practices.
-We may redirect question issues to Chainer User Group.
+We may suggest these places and immediately close how-to question issues.

 Even if your code is not complete, you can send a pull request as a work-in-progress PR by putting the